jesserichmanNYC/blog/content/post/perfect_docker_java.md

 $ docker run -it --rm --name my-maven-project -v "$PWD":/usr/src/app -w /usr/src/app maven:3.2-jdk-7 mvn clean install
 ```

 Maven local repository, for official Maven images, is placed inside a Docker _data volume_.
-That means, all downloaded dependencies **are not part of the image** and **will disappear** once Maven container is destroyed.
+That means, all downloaded dependencies **are not part of the image** and **will disappear** once the Maven container is destroyed.
 If you do not want to download dependencies on every build, mount Maven repository Docker volume to some persistent storage (at least local folder on the Docker host).

 **Example:** running `mvn clean install` on local folder with properly mounted Maven local repository